Applause: History

 Similarly, a claque (IPA: /klak/) (French for "slapping") was an organized body of professional applauders in French theatres and opera houses who were paid by the performer(s) to create the illusion of an increased level of approval by the audience.
-Alternatively, if they were not paid they may boo and perhaps throw things at the stage.
+Alternatively, if they were not paid, they would boo and throw things at the stage.
 By the 1830s this had become commonplace.
 Heads of theatres and opera houses could get many professional clappers whenever they needed a boost.
 The leader of the claque would decide when and where to begin the cheering.
 The claque consisted of people participating in a variety of roles: some would memorize the show to emphasize key scenes or moments, so-called "laughers" may feign laughter so as to incite the audience to laugh along, "criers" would fake tears, The emergence of claques made composers like Gustav Mahler, Robert Schumann and Felix Mendelssohn begin to request in their scores that their works were to be performed with no break between movements as to avoid applause, becoming a catalyst to the well-known applause etiquette upheld in many classical performance settings.

 In Christianity customs of the theatre were adopted by the churches.
 The early Christian scholar Eusebius says that Paul of Samosata encouraged the congregation to indicate approval of his preaching by waving linen cloths (οθοναις), and in the 4th and 5th centuries applause of the rhetoric of popular preachers had become an established custom.
 Applause in church eventually fell out of fashion, however.
 Partly due to the influence of the quasi-religious atmosphere of the performances of the German composer Richard Wagner's operas at the Bayreuth Festspielhaus, the reverential spirit that inspired this soon extended back to the theatre and the concert hall.